 Consumers in a nursing home who are enrolled in a plan will contact New York Medicaid Choice or the LDSS to transfer to a new plan.
 Enrollment is effective prospectively on the first of the month following pull down.

-42. Will the CFEEC be involved in the enrollment process?
+42. Will the CFEEC be involved in the enrollment process for individuals not already enrolled in a MLTC?